 Allen County registered voters can vote at the Election Board office beginning 27-28 days before the election and no later than noon on the day before the election.
 Satellite locations open the week before the election with expanded hours.
 You can select any of the early voting sites when you choose to vote early.
 More details here.

-No. A voter is not required to provide a reason to vote early at the Rousseau Centre or satellite locations.
+No. A voter is not required to provide a reason to vote early at any early voting location.

 Yes.
 All voters in Indiana must present a photo ID at a voting location before being allowed to vote a regular ballot.
 Acceptable ID must: